 Insights from Data: What the Numbers Tell Us About Elections and Future of Democracy

-This piece, written by Katie Harbath (Integrity Institute fellow and Elections Integrity Program lead) and Ana Khizanishvili, is also cross-posted on Katie’s Anchor Change substack.
+By Katie Harbath, Integrity Institute Fellow and Elections Integrity Program Lead, and Ana Khizanishvili, Integrity Institute Member.
+This piece is also cross-posted on Katie’s Anchor Change substack.

 UPDATED (October 30, 2023): Tracking global election data is tricky and challenging.
 One of the reasons for that is the number of variables that go into determining dates and times for each country.
 Anything from internal politics to conflict and destabilization can affect when each country will hold its elections.
 Since our initial count in March 2023, much has changed for the 2024 election data.
 While we were set on 65 elections across 54 countries in March, our recount today shows 83 elections in 78 countries.
 The increase is mainly due to the addition of European Parliament elections per country, but other things like delayed and snap elections have affected the data.
 It needs to be underlined that other organizations might have different methodologies for counting global elections, resulting in varying datasets.
 It is also important to remember that these numbers will change through 2024, and only at the end of the year will we know how many elections actually took place in that year.